-Tea has been a drink of choice around the world for many years.
-The traditions and meaning behind the beverage changes from country to country.
-From Japan to the Americas tea drinking is a perfect time to share a moment of repose with friends and family.
-While the chance to drink a cup of darjeeling tea in India may not be an opportunity everyone can have, a good cup of tea can be a tranformative experience where-ever you find yourself.
-Here's a quick look at a few tea traditions from around the world.
+Tea has been a drink of choice around the world for many years, and the traditions and meaning behind the beverage changes from country to country.
+From Japan to the Americas, tea is a perfect time to share a moment of repose with friends and family.
+While the chance to drink a cup of darjeeling tea in India may not be an opportunity everyone can have, a good cup of tea can be a transformative experience wherever you find yourself.
+Here’s a quick look at a few tea traditions from around the world.

 When thinking about a cup of tea many people associate the British with the popularity of the drink in the new world.
 While tea was only brought to England in the early 1600’s, the country has embraced it and made it a tradition for most households.
 The original use of tea was for the wealthy men.
 The supply was limited by cost and availability and because of these things aristocratic men had the most access to it.
 The term afternoon-tea was first used by Anna, Duchess of Bedford, who found herself in need of a snack between lunch and dinner.
 Traditional tea hour is from 4 to 5 p.m. and the tea is accompanied by an assortment of breads and pastries.

 The Chinese may have been the first to utilize the tealeaf, but the original Chinese tea drinkers used it for a very different purpose.
 Tea was used as both a medicine and a preventative health beverage.
 Even in modern day China green tea is prescribed for a number of different illnesses.
 Tea was also used in conjunction with meditation.
 The Chinese tradition of tea is heavily incorporated into every aspect of life.
 When a couple is to be married, tea is served by the couple to their parents as a symbolic way for the couple to say thank you.
 Tea is often served with the same care for service as fine wine in European countries.